 Application keys (app keys) control access to your Backblaze B2 Cloud Storage account.

-The master app key is the first key you have access to and provides complete access to your account.
+The master app key is the first key that you have access to and provides complete access to your account.
 This key has all capabilities, access to all buckets, and has no file prefix restrictions or expiration.
 Your master app key is shown only when you generate it, and it is not shown again.
 You should save your master app key in a secure location if you plan to use it more than once.
 Your master app key becomes invalid if you generate a new one.
 After you sign in to your Backblaze account, you can find the master app key ID for your account on the App Keys page.

 If you highlight an entire value with your mouse cursor and copy the selection, it may copy extra formatting in the form of hidden characters.
 Backblaze recommends that you check for these hidden characters if you paste the value into a program for authorization.